zchrissirhcz/cmake_tools/overlook/tests/test_rule4/analysis-clang.md

-# Analysis of missing return value for non-void function
+# Analysis of missing return value for non-void function, Clang compiler

 ## Preparation
 Let's analysis why there is "crash" when missing return value for non-void function.